VIPriors/vipriors.github.io/index.md

 {% include twitter_sidebar %}

+# Workshop now fully online

+Following the main conferences decision to move fully online our workshop will also be **fully online**.
+We will announced a revised program soon.
+Keynotes, orals and posters will go through as planned, though in an online form.
+Deadlines will not change, except for the deadline for submitting a poster which has been pulled forward by two weeks to August 2nd to accomodate uploading the required materials to the conference website in time.

+**Please stay tuned for a full update on the new form of our workshop.**

 # About the workshop

 This workshop focuses on how to pre-wire deep networks with generic visual inductive innate knowledge structures, which allows to incorporate hard won existing generic knowledge from physics such as light reflection or geometry.
 Visual inductive priors are data efficient: What is built-in no longer has to be learned, saving valuable training data.